pivotal/docs-tap/partials/application-accelerator/_openshift-app-accelerator.hbs.md

-On OpenShift clusters, Application Accelerator must run with a custom SecurityContextConstraint (SCC) to enable compliance with restricted Kubernetes Pod Security Standards.
+On OpenShift clusters, Application Accelerator must run with a custom SecurityContextConstraint (SCC) to enable compliance with restricted Kubernetes pod security standards.
 Tanzu Application Platform configures the following SCC for Application Accelerator when you configure the `kubernetes_distribution: openshift` key in the `tap-values.yaml` file.

 Specification follows: